jigx-com/jigx-docs-examples/docs/Components/progress-bar.md

 You can use the `helperText` property to provide a tip or hint to help users read the progress-bar.
 Use the `errorText` to show an error or negative text at the bottom of the progress-bar.
 In this example, the `errorText` is used to show that there has been no progress made.

 **Example:**
-See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/progress-bar/progress-error-helper.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/progress-bar/progress-error-helper.jigx).
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/5Z-7WeMNUx7rKF8-wPlIq_pbar-hetextl.PNG" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/5Z-7WeMNUx7rKF8-wPlIq_pbar-hetextl.PNG" size="80" width="1240" height="2500" position="center" caption="Error and Helper text" alt="Error and Helper text"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/5Z-7WeMNUx7rKF8-wPlIq_pbar-hetextl.PNG" size="80" position="center" caption="Error and Helper text" alt="Error and Helper text"}
 :::
 ::::